-Beginning in Delivery Year 2024/2025 and subsequent Delivery Years, CSPs may elect to use performance data from a Load Management event that was not subject to a Non-Performance Assessment (a non-PAI LM event) as performance data for a PJM zonal test event.67 Elections are made on or after June 1 and no later than July 14 after the Delivery Year in the DR Hub system.
-Data required for compliance evaluation must be submitted no later than July 14 after the Delivery Year.
+Beginning in the 2024/2025 Delivery Year and subsequent delivery years, CSPs may elect to use performance data from a Load Management event that was not subject to a Non-Performance Assessment (a non-PAI LM event) as performance data for a PJM zonal test event.
+Elections are made on or after June 1 and no later than July 14 after the d yin the DR Hub system.
+Data required for compliance evaluation must be submitted no later than July 14 after the delivery year.
 Only one event result (either test event or non-PAI LM event) for each end-use customer site will be used in the zonal test evaluation.
 The duration of the non-PAI LM event must be at least 30 minutes of a clock hour.
 The election of non-PAI LM events to be used as zonal test performance will be done at registration lead time level.
 The non-PAI LM event must have occurred in the same season as the PJM scheduled test.
 For purposes of this election, the calculated reduction value for a registration in the non-PAI LM event is the average of the registration's hourly reductions within the product period hourly window.

-Table 6-14 shows the test penalties by delivery year by product type for the 2018/2019 Delivery Year through the 2022/2023 Delivery Year.68 The shortfall MW are calculated for each CSP by zone.
+Table 6-14 shows the test penalties by delivery year by product type for the 2018/2019 Delivery Year through the 2022/2023 Delivery Year.
+The shortfall MW are calculated for each CSP by zone.
 The weighted rate per MW is the average penalty rate paid per MW.
 The total penalty column is the sum of the daily test penalties by delivery year and type.
 Total Load Management Test Compliance penalties were 0.12 percent of total DR revenues in the 2022/2023 Delivery Year.